intel/neural-compressor/neural_compressor/pruner/README.md

 ## Validated Pruning Models

-We validate the pruning technique on typical models across various domains (including CV and NLP).
+The pruning technique  has been validated on typical models across various domains (including CV and NLP).

 - Text Classification

-  We implemented sparse with different pruning patterns of MRPC and SST-2 tasks [Text-classification examples](../../examples/pytorch/nlp/huggingface_models/text-classification/pruning/eager).
+  Sparsity is implemented in different pruning patterns of MRPC and SST-2 tasks [Text-classification examples](../../examples/pytorch/nlp/huggingface_models/text-classification/pruning/eager).

 - Question Answering